FARM2140 – Pharmaceutical Microbiology

 Completed and approved compulsory instruction and coursework are valid for 3 years.

-- Written (digital) exam 4 hours, counts for 80% of the final grade.
+- 4 hours written digital exam, counts for 80% of the final grade

-- Two individual laboratory reports (specified topics, graded reports), count 20% of the final grade.
+- 2 individual laboratory reports (specified topics, graded reports), count 20% of the final grade.

 Admission to the final exam requires: